20 Best Rowing Machines Compared & Reviewed

 This water rower provides you with a smooth ride that athletes love.
 It offers a great workout and really delivers the smooth feel of being on the water so you can really feel like you are on the water.

 This machine is much less expensive than the high-end WaterRower but is still not considered a budget option.
 Users are pleased with the sturdy build and feel the natural water resistance is worth the investment.

 6. Stamina Avari

-At around half the cost of the higher end rowers, this machine is a great option for those looking to save a bit of money.
-It offers similar data monitoring and personalized programming of the more expensive machines but utilizes a less expensive and more mechanical magnetic resistance.
+At around half the cost of the higher-end machines, this machine is a great option for those looking to save a bit of money.
+It offers similar data monitoring and personalized programming of the more expensive machines but utilizes a less expensive and more mechanical magnetic resistance.`

 7. Sunny Health and Fitness SF-RW5515

 This basic rowing machine for home use is a great bargain for beginners and casual rowers.
 The magnetic resistance provides smooth and silent operation with 8 levels of resistance.
 If you are on a budget and looking for a simple machine to workout with--but not to train extensively on for professional competitions--this may be the right model or you.Read more

 This machine utilizes a magnetic tension system with 8 levels of adjustable resistance.
 The movement of this magnetic resistance rower is very smooth but some users note the machine catching when they move too quickly through their stroke.
 Those planning for intense sprint workouts may consider a water or air rower instead.